 Music for 33 Drain Pipes is a sound art installation that features underwater field recordings and which premiered at the RIPE AREA Arts + Nature Festival.

-Music for 33 Drain Pipes is a sound art installation featuring hydrophone recordings at points along the South Fork of the American River, Cosumnes River headwaters, adjacent ponds, meadows, creeks, and reservoirs in the watersheds of El Dorado County, CA. The piece is created by composer and musician, Paul Godwin, with additional music by Miguel Noya, and photography and writing by Ameera Godwin.
+Music for 33 Drain Pipes is a sound art installation that allows listeners to experience the rivers, ponds, reservoirs, and biology life in the watershed of El Dorado County, created by composer and musician, Paul Godwin, with additional music by Miguel Noya, and photography and writing by Ameera Godwin.

 "New to underwater recording, I was puzzled by the wealth of burbling and popping coming from the shallows.
 Was the “boiling” sound a mistake of the technology?
 Did the clicks come from little creatures?
 I learned I was mostly hearing plants responding to light.
 The soundscapes were actually emergent fields of interspecies communication.
 Mapping the sounds to instruments yielded surprising compositions, which are then further randomized by playing back the recorded loops asynchronously as people walk by.